cap-js/docs/guides/databases-hana.md

 ### Native Associations

-For SAP HANA, CDS associations are by default reflected in the respective database tables and views by _Native HANA Associations_ (HANA SQL clause `WITH ASSOCIATIONS`).
+In previous CAP releases, CDS associations were by default reflected in the respective SAP HANA database tables and views by _Native HANA Associations_ (HANA SQL clause `WITH ASSOCIATIONS`).

-CAP no longer needs these native associations (provided you use the new database service _@cap-js/hana_ for the CAP Node.js stack).

-Unless you explicitly use them in other native HANA objects, we recommend switching off the generation of native HANA associations, as they increase deploy times:
+But the presence of such native associations increases (re-)deploy times:
 They need to be validated in the HDI deployment, and they can introduce indirect dependencies between other objects, which can trigger other unnecessary revalidations or even unnecessary drop/create of indexes.

-By switching them off, all this effort is saved.
+As CAP doesn't need these native associations, by default no native HANA associations are created any more.

+In the unlikely case that you explicitly use them in other native HANA objects or in custom code, you can switch them back on:

 ::: code-group